Healthdirect Free Australian health advice you can count on.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-What causes vaginal bleeding between periods?
+What can cause vaginal bleeding between periods?

 When should I see a doctor about vaginal bleeding?